 To update the properties of a route filter

-If the route filter is already attached to a circuit, updates to the BGP community list automatically propagate appropriate prefix advertisement changes through the established BGP sessions.
+If the route filter is already attached to a circuit, updates to the BGP community list automatically propagate prefix advertisement changes through the BGP session established.
 You can update the BGP community list of your route filter using the following command:

 az network route-filter rule update --filter-name MyRouteFilter -n CRM -g ExpressRouteResourceGroupName --add communities '12076:5040' --add communities '12076:5010'